Inslee suspends some parts of open-government laws amid coronavirus crisis

-Washington Gov. Jay Inslee, in response to the ongoing coronavirus public health crisis, has suspended several key parts of the state’s government transparency laws late Tuesday, including portions of laws granting the public access to government meetings and records.
+Washington Gov. Jay Inslee, in response to the ongoing coronavirus public health crisis, suspended several key parts of the state’s government transparency laws late Tuesday, including provisions granting public access to government meetings and records.

-Inslee’s proclamation temporarily waives some requirements in Washington’s Open Public Meetings Act (OPMA) that compel government bodies to hold meetings in public areas open to citizens, and in the state’s Public Records Act (PRA) that requires agencies to allow citizens access to public facilities where in person they can submit requests and copy and review public records.
+Inslee’s proclamation temporarily waives some requirements in Washington’s Open Public Meetings Act (OPMA) that compel governments to hold meetings in public areas open to citizens, and in the state’s Public Records Act (PRA) that requires agencies to allow people to submit requests and review records in person.

-The governor’s order also temporarily suspends the records law’s requirement that local and state public agencies must provide an initial response to a records request within five days, though it retains a general provision that agencies must respond to requests promptly.
+The governor’s order also temporarily suspends the records law’s requirement that local and state public agencies initially respond to a records request within five days, though it retains a general provision that agencies must respond to requests promptly.

 Inslee’s proclamation contends “strict compliance” with the records law’s “regulatory obligations or limitations will prevent, hinder, or delay necessary action for coping with the COVID-19 State of Emergency in responding to public records requests by bringing people in contact with one another at a time when the virus is rapidly spreading.”